JonathanBlood/meetup-chrome-extension/README.md

 # Chrome Extension: Find Meetups in your Area
-A simple Chrome plugin which finds meetups in your area.
+A simple Chrome extension to find upcoming meetups in your area.

 Note the meetups API_KEY needs to be added in ```popup.html```
 ```javascript